AdaCore/spark2014/docs/develguide/translation_why3.rst

 functions to and from the wrapper type.
 They both assume that initialization has been appropriately checked (by proof or by flow) before the conversion.

-The wrapper type of a composite type is not really a wrapper.
-It is constructed similarly to the usual translation of the type, but uses wrapper types for its components (except for dicriminants, which can never be partially initialized).
+The wrapper type of a composite type or access-to-object type is not really a wrapper.
+It is constructed similarly to the usual translation of the type, but uses wrapper types for its components.
+Immutable discriminants of records and array bounds do not have an initialization flag as they cannot be modified.
 As an example, let us consider the type ``Int_Array`` above.
 To declare its wrapper type, we first need an array theory module containing wrappers for integers: